google/oss-fuzz-gen/USAGE.md

 It may be suited to run a local version of the Fuzz Introspector web application instead of directly querying [https://introspector.oss-fuzz.com](https://introspector.oss-fuzz.com).
-This can be useful in scenarios such as testing extension to OSS-Fuzz-gen that requires new program analysis data, network bandwith needs to be limited or perhaps the website is down.
+This can be useful in scenarios such as testing extension to OSS-Fuzz-gen that requires new program analysis data, network bandwidth needs to be limited or perhaps the website is down.
 It's possible to set OSS-Fuzz-gen to use a local version of [https://introspector.oss-fuzz.com](https://introspector.oss-fuzz.com) by passing the `-e` flag to `run_all_experiments.py`.
 However, in order to do this,